Ann0831/serendilang/docs/architecture.md

 ---

-## 1.1 Platform Overview and Design Considerations
+## 1.1 System Complexity and Challenges

-Due to the open nature of user-to-user communication, Serendilang incorporates reporting and blocking mechanisms for end users, as well as administrative controls that allow moderators to ban users or remove posts that violate community guidelines.

-These requirements increase functional complexity in areas such as real-time communication, event handling, and state consistency.
+As the platform evolves, Serendilang has grown into a system with significant complexity,
+involving multiple interacting components and real-time features.

+- The integration of WebRTC for peer-to-peer media communication (audio/video streaming)
+- real-time communication (WebSocket-based messaging and call signaling)
+- The need to coordinate asynchronous events across different parts of the system
+- The management of UI state across multiple modules with consistent data flow
+- The requirement to support development and testing without full backend dependency
+- The handling of failure scenarios and ensuring robust error management

+The system currently consists of over 25,000 lines of code, reflecting a substantial level of functional and architectural complexity.

+These challenges motivate the architectural decisions described in the following sections.

 ---

-## 1.2 System Complexity and Architectural Challenges

-The front-end system of Serendilang currently consists of approximately 20,000 lines of source code, reflecting the complexity of its real-time communication features, and user-facing interactions.

-Designing, maintaining, and preserving the scalability of such a system requires careful attention to system-level architecture, including clear separation of responsibilities, predictable execution flow, and long-term maintainability under continuous feature evolution.

----

-## 1.3 Architectural Approach and Design Rationale
+## 1.2 Architectural Approach and Design Rationale

 To address these challenges, the front-end system is built using **React**, along with **HTML**, **JavaScript (ES6 modules)**, and **TailwindCSS**, following a set of self-defined architectural conventions.
+The project is bundled and served using **Vite**.

 ---

 ### Core Architectural Principles

-#### 1.3.1 State Machine–Driven Architecture
+#### 1.2.1 State Machine–Driven Architecture

 The front-end system is modeled as a **state machine**, where state transitions are triggered by: